LabOrchestrator/LabOrchestratorLib-DjangoAdapter/README.md

 The library makes use of some environment variables that you need to set:
 - `KUBERNETES_SERVICE_HOST` (str): Host of your Kubernetes API (if you run `kubectl proxy`: `localhost`)
 - `KUBERNETES_SERVICE_PORT` (int): Port of your Kubernetes API (if you run `kubectl proxy`: `8001`)
+- `DEVELOPMENT` (bool): If this is true the development mode is activated.
+This means, that no cacert is used and insecure certs are allowed.
+If false this assumes you are running this inside a Kubernetes cluster.

 ## Usage